How to Recognize & Treat Video Game Addiction

 The Effects of Video Game Addiction

-Left untreated, video game addiction is very unlikely to go away on its own.
+Left untreated, video game addiction is unlikely to go away on its own.
 Like all other addictions, intervention and treatment is the key to ending any cycle of abusive behavior.
-And make no mistake — video game addiction not only abuses the gamer, but also those around them.
+And make no mistake — video game addiction abuses not only the gamer but also those around them.

 The effects of video game addiction have been documented around the world: